 Gatherings and celebrations at our house have really transformed over the years.
-When The Hubs and I first met over a decade ago, our gatherings mostly consisted of ordering pizza, grabbing a case of beer, and partying late into the night with loud music, foosball and lots of friends.
+A decade ago, our gatherings mostly consisted of ordering pizza, grabbing a case of beer, and partying late into the night.
+Loud music, foosball and lots of friends was the norm.

 The more the merrier as they say.
 Those were fun and wild times, but definitely not sustainable.